A vanishing result for a Casson-type instanton invariant: Moduli spaces of Seiberg-Witten monopoles

 \end{lemma} {\em Proof:} The idea is similar to the proof of \cite[Proposition 4.4.10]{DK}.
 There is a cover of $\Omega'$ by a finite number of balls on which we can apply Uhlenbeck's gauge fixing theorem Lemma \ref{gauge fixing}, with possibly distinct values of $\epsilon$.
 The connection matrices $A^\tau, A^\sigma$ are related on their overlaps by transition functions $v$ satisfying

-As in Lemma \ref{lemma L^p_1} above we can see that we can bound the $L^p_1$ norm of $A^\tau$ by its $L^4$ norm, and thus the $L^2$ norm of the curvature, and by the $L^p$ norm of $\lambda$.
+As in Lemma \ref{lemma L^p_1} above we see that we can bound the $L^p_1$ norm of $A^\tau$ by its $L^4$ norm, and thus the $L^2$ norm of the curvature, and by the $L^p$ norm of $F_A^+$.
 So by making these two quantities small we can make the $L^p_1$ norm of $A^\tau$ small.
-As we have a bounded inclusion $L^p_1 \hookrightarrow C^0$ we can therefore make the derivative of $dv$ small in $C^0$, by the preceeding formula.
-One then may proceed as in the proof of \cite[Proposition 4.4.10]{DK} to obtain the conclusion.
+As we have a bounded inclusion $L^p_1 \hookrightarrow C^0$ we can therefore make the derivative of $dv$ small in $C^0$, by the preceding formula.
+One may then proceed as in the proof of \cite[Proposition 4.4.10]{DK} to obtain the conclusion.

-\begin{remark} An easy computation shows that on an n-dimensional manifold $\Omega$ the $L^p$ norm of a differential form $\alpha$ behaves as in the following formula under constant rescaling of the metric:
+\begin{remark} Let $s > 0$ be a positive real number.
+An easy computation shows that on an n-dimensional manifold $\Omega$ the $L^p$ norm of a differential form $\alpha$ behaves as in the following formula under rescaling of the metric by the factor $s^2$:

-Therefore, in the situation of the preceeding Lemma, the $L^p$ norm of the (bundle-valued) 2-form $\chi$ for the metric $s^2 g$, with $s \in (0,1]$, controls its $L^p$ norm for the metric $g$, provided we have $p \geq 2$.
-As a consequence, if applying the previous Lemma with the role of $(\Omega,\Omega')$ played by annuli $(\mathscr{N},\mathscr{N'})$ inside the 4-ball, the constants in the Lemma may be taken independently of $r \in (0,1]$ under rescaling of the annuli under the dilatation map $x \mapsto r \, x$ of the ball. \end{remark}
+Therefore, in the situation of the preceding Lemma, the $L^p$ norm of the (bundle-valued) 2-form $\chi$ for the metric $s^2 g$, with $s \in (0,1]$, controls its $L^p$ norm for the metric $g$, provided we have $p \geq 2$.
+As a consequence, if applying the previous Lemma with the role of $(\Omega,\Omega')$ played by annuli $(\mathscr{N},\mathscr{N'})$ inside the 4-ball, the constants in the Lemma may be taken independently of $r \in (0,1]$ under rescaling of the annuli by the dilatation map $x \mapsto r \, x$ of the ball. \end{remark}

 One now uses arguments analogous to the one in \cite[Section 4.4.5 and 4.4.6]{DK} for proving a Theorem on removable singularities, using Lemmata \ref{strongly simply connected domain} and \ref{regularity} at the place of Propositions \cite[4.4.10 and 4.4.13]{DK}.
 The remaining arguments leading to Proposition \ref{compactness monopoles} are analogous to \cite[Section 4.4]{T}.